Who We Are

 Cydney, an experienced real-estate and non-profit management professional, was hired as Executive Assistant in September of 2018 and was promoted to Director of Operations in March of 2020.
 As Director of Operations, Cydney oversees all administrative and facilities management, relationships with internal and external stakeholders, and supervises the Operations Staff and Volunteer Coordinator.

 Mia is a Public Historian and Museum Professional who started working on behalf of ABHM as a consultant in September of 2018.
-In March 2020, she was promoted to Executive Assistant to the President/CEO.
-In addition to the duties of Executive Assistant, Mia’s roles also include assisting with developing operations and strategic plans, communications, fund development, and programming.
+In March 2020, she was promoted to Executive Assistant to the President/CEO where she also assisted with developing operations and strategic plans, communications, fund development, and programming.
+In February 2022, Mia was promoted to Education and Research Coordinator and is currently in charge of creating educational tools for schools, managing logistics of educational programming, researching and implementing traveling exhibits relevant to ABHM, developing and maintaining collaborations with local and professional organizations, and collections management and research.

 Amanda Garry Aliperta, Fund Development Consultant